guptasukant1/OHSL-VOSS/README.md

 ### 17/06/2024:
 Researched several models for the chat bot along with gradio configs.
 ### 18/06/2024:
 Implemented models for the chat bot with various configurations.
+Explored API for several models.
 ### 19/06/2024:
+Implemented APIs of models via Hugging Face Inference API,  allowing for better response times.
+Lack of Inference for model was found.
 ### 20/06/2024:
+Explored other options for the entire chat bot using chainlit and other configs.
 ### 21/06/2024:

 ### 22/06/2024: